India 13.07.2020 Amrit Singh

-The human race has always travelled be it in search of food & water; wealth & power or an inborn desire to explore, but until recently travel has largely remained the preserve of the few and has had limited consequence on the environment, which nature could cope with!
+The human race has always travelled be it in search of food & water; wealth & power or an inborn desire to explore, but until recently travel has largely remained the preserve of the few and has had limited consequence, which nature could cope with!
 Even a generation ago one would not have considered travelling several thousands of miles simply to catch 10-days of sunshine!

 Now that travel is so easy and affordable, and we have finally been jolted into an awakening that our global community and planet deserves better care, I have no doubt the way we travel in future will change significantly, not only in the obvious improved hygiene, use of PPE, medical certificates and health checks but the basic value we place on the privilege and freedom to travel.

 A life-long commitment to TransIndus

 Thirty plus years ago my life in travel had begun quite accidentally, following a family holiday to India, a country I’d left behind in childhood.
-Captivated by every aspect of the journey I stayed on for the next 3-years, travelling across the country from north to south and east to west, experiencing the first snowfall of winter in Kashmir, monsoon showers in the tropics of Kerala, beign awed by ancient temples in sprawling archaeological sites and learning much more about the culture, traditions, myths and legends of the country from villagers in remote hamlets.
-Working in Delhi for The Oberoi Hotels, India’s premier hotel chain not only funded my travels but provided an opportunity to experience a more luxurious side of the country and the depth of divide between the rich and poor and much more importantly I learnt the extent to which travellers to India were sheltered from the real joys of travelling in india.
+Captivated by every aspect of the journey I stayed on for the next 3-years, travelling across the country from north to south and east to west, experiencing the first snowfall of winter in Kashmir, monsoon showers in the tropics of Kerala, being awed by ancient temples in sprawling archaeological sites and learning much more about the culture, traditions, myths and legends of the country from villagers in remote hamlets.
+Working in Delhi for The Oberoi Hotels, India’s premier hotel chain not only funded my travels but provided an opportunity to experience a more luxurious side of the country and the depth of divide between the rich and poor and much more importantly I learnt the extent to which travellers to India were sheltered from the real joys of travelling in India.